-- If you take regular medications for chronic conditions please speak to your health care provider to ensure that you have any prescription medications (sufficient to last you several weeks beyond your scheduled travel) along with a copy of prescription/letter from your doctor. - We recommend that you pack some basic over the counter medications to have with you especially if you will be in a rural or remote location or a health care system in which you are not familiar.
-Remember in other countries common over the counter medications may have a different generic/brand name and formulation or dosing. - Consider taking: Acetaminophen, Ibuprofen (or NSAID of choice), Antihistamine (diphenhydramine or cetirizine), anti-diarrheal medication (pepto-bismol, immodium), oral rehydration salts, topical steroid cream, anti-fungal cream (clotrimazole), also consider clotrimazole troches for vaginal yeast infections (which can be more common in tropical locations especially if taking certain anti-malarial prophylaxis). - If you are taking oral contraceptive pills remember to take extra refills in case of changes in travel plans/duration of trip. - If you require injectable medications during travel please ensure that you have a sufficient supply of sterile needles, syringes and a sharps container for safe disposal + alcohol swabs.
+- If you take regular medications please speak to your health care provider to ensure that you have any prescription medications (sufficient to last, you several weeks beyond your scheduled travel) along with a copy of prescription/letter from your doctor. - We recommend that you pack basic over the counter medications- especially if you will be in a rural or remote location or a health care system with which you are not familiar.
+Remember in other countries common over the counter medications may have a different generic/brand name and formulation or dosing. - Consider taking: Acetaminophen, Ibuprofen (or NSAID of choice), Antihistamine (diphenhydramine or cetirizine), anti-diarrheal medication (pepto-bismol, immodium), oral rehydration salts, topical steroid cream, anti-fungal cream (clotrimazole), also consider clotrimazole troches for vaginal yeast infections (more common in tropical locations especially if taking certain anti-malarial prophylaxis). - o If you are taking oral contraceptive pills remember to take refills in case of changes in travel plans/duration of trip.

-- First Aid Kit: Insect repellent, sunscreen, Purell, Band-Aids, pain medication (Tylenol, Advil), moleskin, tweezers, anti-diarrheal medication (Pepto-Bismol, Imodium), feminine hygiene products, N95 Masks, gloves. - If you will be doing a clinical rotation we recommend that you bring your own box of GLOVES for routine use + if doing a surgical rotation bring you own supply of sterile gloves in your size as well as surgical masks and N95 masks and alcohol swabs to avoid depleting the local supply. - Prescription medications with a copy of prescription/letter from your doctor.
+- o If you require injectable medications ensure that you have a sufficient supply of sterile needles, syringes and a sharps container for safe disposal + alcohol swabs. - First Aid Kit: Insect repellent, sunscreen, Purell, Band-Aids, pain medication (Tylenol, Advil), moleskin, tweezers, anti-diarrheal medication (Pepto-Bismol, Imodium), feminine hygiene products, N95 Masks, gloves. - If you will be doing a clinical rotation we recommend that you bring your own box of GLOVES for routine use + if doing a surgical rotation - bring you own supply of sterile gloves in your size as well as surgical masks and N95 masks and alcohol swabs to avoid depleting the local supply.